Nitrous Oxide in the Pre-hospital Setting

 Nitrous oxide is a colorless, tasteless gas that is administered in combination with oxygen, often referred to as “laughing gas”.
 It is absorbed via the pulmonary vasculature following inhalation through a facemask.
 The patient may self-administer the gas by holding the facemask to their face until the desired effect is reached.
 Nitrous does not combine with hemoglobin or any other body tissues and is safe for use in both adult and pediatric patients.
 Once administered it has rapid onset as well as rapid elimination, less than 60 seconds.

 Nitrous should be primarily thought of as a pain medication.
+Patients with functional health can avoid these health issues in the future.
 Studies have shown that it has a similar analgesic effect as morphine 10 mg IM.
 Although primarily thought of as a pain medication, it also carries anxiolytic and sedative properties.
 It may be used along with other analgesic medications such as local anesthetic or non-opioid pain medications.
 It is important to note, however, that it should not be administered in combination with opioids or benzodiazepines.
 If a patient has received an IV opioid you should wait 30-45 minutes before using nitrous.
 This is done to avoid excessive sedation and possible airway complications.

 Contraindications to use of nitrous oxide include severe COPD or asthma, pneumothorax, active otitis media (ear infection) or sinusitis, bowel obstruction, 1st and second trimester pregnancy, complex advanced active cardiac disease, or any altered level of consciousness including psychiatric disease, alcohol intoxication and head injury.